Snehil2103/Physical-Design-workshop/README.md

 Day5 tasks:-

    1. Perform generation of Power Distribution Network (PDN) and explore the PDN layout.
    2. Perfrom detailed routing using TritonRoute.
    3. Post-Route parasitic extraction using SPEF extractor.
    4. Post-Route OpenSTA timing analysis with the extracted parasitics of the route.

-1. Perform generation of Power Distribution Network (PDN) and explore the PDN layout.
+1.Perform generation of Power Distribution Network (PDN) and explore the PDN layout.
 ```
 # Now that CTS is done we can do power distribution network
 gen_pdn